No-till Vegetable Gardening: The Easy Way to Organic Gardening

 Another option is to pull the weeds up and/or the grass.
 Then dump a 3-4 inch top layer of compost on top of the soil.
 Water regularly to stimulate decomposition and attract worms.
 Now you can plant your seeds.

 It’s amazing how little mulch you actually need to condition the soil and reduce water evaporation.
 I had a small area in my backyard that I spread a thin layer of grass clipping over.
-I think it was less than 1/4 inch thick yet it prevented the soil from drying out 24 hours after watering… in the hot/dry Arizona climate.
+I think it was less than 1/4 inch thick yet it prevented the soil from drying out 24 hours after watering… and in the hot/dry Arizona climate.
 The daytime temperatures were in the 90’s.

 Mulch is like insulation.
 It reflects the Sun’s heat and locks in moisture.